AVSystem/developer-zone/docs/Device_tests/Getting_started.md

 3. Tick the test you have just created and click **Run selected (1)**.
 ![Running a test](images/interop5.png "Running a test")

-4. After a few moments, the execution should end and test status changes from `In progress` to `Success`.
+4. After a few moments, the execution ends and the test status should change from `In progress` to `Success`.

 !!! tip
-    The `Success` status of a test is a measure of the correctness of the device response against the expected test parameters.
-Depending on the device and tester's needs, there may be tests that are `successful` when the device responds with a *Failure* message (similarly to the example presented in this section).
+    The `Success` status of a test measures the correctness of the device response against the expected test parameters.
+Depending on the device and tester's needs, there may be tests that are *successful* when the device responds with a *Failure* message (similarly to the example presented in this section).

 ## Check test execution details